wavefrontHQ/docs/pages/doc/service_accounts.md

    The tool authenticates seamlessly to the API without embedding any secret keys or user credentials in your instance, image, or application code.

-Service accounts can perform modification and deletion **only** if they have the necessary permissions.
+Service accounts can perform get, modify, and delete tasks **only** if they have the necessary permissions.
 You can disable a service account if you temporarily don't need it, or delete it permanently.

 ## Create a Service Account